woutervanheeswijk/woutervanheeswijk/README.md

 ### Hello World 👋 I'm Wouter.

 I am an assistant professor in Operations Research and Financial Engineering.
 My main professional interests lie in the areas of Monte Carlo simulation, data science and machine learning, with a specific focus on Reinforcement Learning to solve business problems.
+On this GitHub page, you will mainly find (i) repositories related to Reinforcement Learning and (ii) basic notebooks for Financial Engineering applications.

 You can find me here: